nodejs/nodejs.dev/src/documentation/0053-node-difference-dev-prod/index.md

 })
 ```

-For example you can use this to set different error handlers for different mode:
+For example you can use this to set different error handlers per environment:

 ```js
 if (app.get('env') === "development") {